mana/manasource-doc/database_installation.md

 This should give you a list of mana_* tables.

-####  Configuring ManaServ to use the database
+####  Configuring the Mana server to use the database

-Before starting ManaServ, you'll have to configure the account server where your database file is located. <br />
+Before starting the Mana server, you'll have to configure the account server where your database file is located. <br />
-The ManaServ engines use a XML file called `[manaserv.xml](manaserv.xml.html)` with an easy to read *key = value* structure.
+The the Mana server engines use a XML file called `[manaserv.xml](manaserv.xml.html)` with an easy to read *key = value* structure.

 Locate the option `sqlite_database` and modify the value attribute according to your environment.
-You can use a relative path starting at the location of your ManaServ executable.
+You can use a relative path starting at the location of your the Mana server executable.

 {% highlight xml %}
  <option name="sqlite_database" value="./mana.db"/>